thindil/nimalyzer/doc/available_rules.rst

 * objects is the name of the rule.
 It is case-insensitive, thus it can be set as *objects*, *objects* or *oBjEcTs*.
 * checkType is the type of checks to perform on the objects' declarations.
-Proper values are: *publicfields*, *all*, *standardtypes*.
-Setting it to publicfieds will check existence of objects declarations which contains public fields.
+Proper values are: *publicfields*, *all*, *standardtypes*, *fields*, *constructors*.
+  Setting it to *publicfieds* will check existence of objects declarations which contains public fields.
 Setting it to *standardtypes* will check existence of objects' declarations which contains fields with string or int type.
-Setting it to all will perform all checks.
+Setting it to *all* will perform all checks.
+Setting it to *fields* will perform checks for public fields and standard types.
+Setting it to *constructors* will check existence of constructors of objects.
+The rule follow Nim coding standards and check if exist procedure or function which is named `newObjectName` or `initObjectName`.

 Disabling the rule
 ------------------